Prince August Wilhelm of Prussia: Involvement with Nazism

 At the 5 March 1933 election, August Wilhelm was elected as a Nazi deputy to the German Reichstag from electoral constituency 4, Potsdam I, and he would retain this seat until the fall of the Nazi regime.
 On 23 July 1933, Prussian Minister President Hermann Göring also appointed him to the recently reconstituted Prussian State Council.
 August Wilhelm held these positions until the fall of the Nazi regime.
 However, after the passing of the Enabling Act of 1933 and the establishment of the dictatorship of the Third Reich, the party no longer needed the former prince, who had secretly hoped "that Hitler would one day hoist him or his son Alexander up to the vacant throne of the Kaiser".
 Thus, in spring 1934 he was denied direct access to Hitler and by the summer after the Night of the Long Knives found himself in the wilderness politically, but that did not reduce his adoration of Hitler.

-One high-profile visit took August Wilhelm to the Passau Hall of the Nibelungs (Nibelungenhalle).
+One visit took August Wilhelm to the Passau Hall of the Nibelungs (Nibelungenhalle).

 On 30 June 1939 he was made an SA-Obergruppenführer, the second-highest rank in the SA, but he made derogatory remarks about Joseph Goebbels in private, and so was denounced in 1942.
 From then on, he was completely sidelined and was banned from making public speeches.

 In early February 1945, in the company of the former Crown Princess Cecilie, August Wilhelm fled the approaching Red Army by going from Potsdam to Kronberg to take refuge with his aunt Princess Margaret of Prussia, a sister of his father.

 Post-war life

 At the end of the Second World War, on 8 May 1945, August Wilhelm was arrested by the U.S. Army and imprisoned in Ludwigsburg.
 A young German Jewish refugee started his interrogation as an American soldier.
 At his denazification trial (Spruchkammerverfahren) in 1948, he was asked if he had since repudiated National Socialism, and replied: "I beg your pardon?"
 He was thus categorized as "incriminated" by the denazification process and sentenced to two-and-a-half years' hard labour.
 However, as he had been confined in the Ludwigsburg internment camp since 1945, he was considered to have served his sentence.

 Immediately after his release, new proceedings were instituted against August Wilhelm.
 A court in Potsdam, in the Soviet occupation zone, issued an arrest warrant against him, but soon after that he became seriously ill and died at a hospital in Stuttgart at the age of 62 from lung cancer.
 He was buried in Langenburg in the cemetery of the princes of Hohenlohe-Langenburg.
-He was identified (in an investigation in the 1960s) as one of those that pulled the trigger in the execution of Albrecht Höhler in 1933.
+He was identified (in an investigation in the 1960s) as one of those who pulled the trigger in the execution of Albrecht Höhler in 1933.

 With his wife, Princess Alexandra of Schleswig-Holstein-Sonderburg-Glücksburg, Prince August Wilhelm had one son: